refinedev/refine/documentation/tutorial/essentials/data-fetching/updating-data/index.md

 <Sandpack>

-In this chapter, we'll be learning about the Refine's `useUpdate` hook to update a record from our API and implement the `update` method in our data provider.
+In this step, we'll be learning about the Refine's `useUpdate` hook to update a record from our API and implement the `update` method in our data provider.

 ## Implementing the `update` Method

-To update a record using Refine's hooks, first we need to implement the `update` method in our data provider.
-This method will be called when we use the `useUpdate` hook or its extensions in our components.
+To update a record using Refine's hooks, first we need to implement the [`update`](/docs/data/data-provider/#update-) method in our data provider.
+This method will be called when we use the [`useUpdate`](/docs/data/hooks/use-update) hook or its extensions in our components.

-The `update` method will receive `resource`, `id`, `variables` and `meta` properties. `resource` will be the name of the entity we're updating. `id` will be the id of the record we're updating. `variables` will be an object containing the data we're sending to the API. `meta` will be an object containing any additional data we're passing to the hook.
+The `update` method accepts `resource`, `id`, `variables` and `meta` properties.

+- `resource` refers to the entity we're updating
+- `id` is the ID of the record we're updating
+- `variables` is an object containing the data we're sending to the API.
+- `meta` is an object containing any additional data passed to the hook.

 `products` entity of our fake API expects us to update a record using the `/products/:id` endpoint with a `PATCH` request.
 So, we'll be using the `resource`, `id` and `variables` properties to make our request.